alexandre-spieser/AureliaAspNetCoreAuth/README.md

 ## Donations

 Feeling like my work is worth a coffee?

+Donations are welcome and will go towards further development of this project as well as other related projects.
+Use the wallet address below to donate.

 BTC Donations: 1Qc5ZpNA7g66KEEMcz7MXxwNyyoRyKJJZ

-Greatly appreciated!
+*Thank you for your support and generosity!*